 Neither Capita nor the Trustee of the Scheme are able to offer financial or tax advice.
 If you're in any doubt we recommend you seek independent financial advice.
-You can find an independent financial adviser in your area at www.register.fca.org.uk An IFA may charge you for their services so you should check beforehand.
+You can find an independent financial adviser in your area at www.moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/find-aretirement-adviser An IFA may charge you for their services so you should check beforehand.

-You can also get free guidance from Pension Wise, which is a government service designed to give you a bit more information about the range of options available to you.
+You can also get free guidance from MoneyHelper, which is a government service designed to give you a bit more information about the range of options available to you.